cliveholloway/herbert/README.md

 The pages and data.json are added to the web site via a build action in the web site repo.

-See the Jekyll zip file for details of how the site is built (separate, private repo)
+See the Jekyll zip file for details of how the site is built (separate, private repo, snapshot from August 2025))

-txt is going to be used to train the LLM for questions - TODO
+txt is going to be used to train the LLM for questions on the web site

 ### Image OCR

-Using Anthropic's API for Claude, I batch process the source images into txt files
+Using Anthropic's API for Claude, I batch process the source images into txt files.
+I've been playing around with a few prompt structures, and have found that adding "hint" images to help with the cursive that the quality of the OCR improves, but it would still need a lot of manual review before I would trust it to completely transcribe, but I think it's a useful demo as is.

+To run this, you will need an anthropic API key, and set it in the `ANTHROPIC_API_KEY` environment variable.

+I am not fleshing this out right now, since I already have a transcript, but wanted to demonstrate the appraoch I would take.
+No doubt if this was need for a commercial application I would refine the prompt and hints, and compare output fronm each model to attempt to correct errors.